vicperal/AI-GenAI_projects/README.md

 Python project, where I used modules such as Plotly, scikit-learn, Flask, JSON, Pandas, Numpy, etc. to analyze the relationship between data from databases and calculate predictions using models such as linear regression, assembly methods, etc. It display the graphs in a Web app created in Flask

 multi-ML_comparison_Flask_frontend.py is a multi-ML choice application, it uses  http://api.worldbank.org public data for model training.
 Server and Frontend code: index.html shows real and predicted values, and compares the models performance statistics.
-The application plots 3d graphs that are shown in a web app created with Flask .
+The application plots 3d graphs created with Plotly that are shown in a web app created with Flask .

 # 2. LLM use cases projects